DevOps brings new ways of working

 Experience a two-year Digital Transformation in one day

 How can you possibly understand DevOps until you experience it even for a day?
-If you are forming and storming teams while trying to make sense of DevOps, a Simulation may be the answer.
+If you are forming and storming teams while trying to make sense of DevOps, a Simulation through role play may be the answer.

 A DevOps Simulation addresses four common hurdles